 - New Jersey Department of Environmental Protection PFNA/PFAS Sampling Information for Water Systems

 - New York Department of Environmental Conservation Guidelines for Sampling and Analysis of PFAS

 - North East Biosolids and Residuals Association (NEBRA) Sampling and Analysis of PFAS in Biosolids and Associated Media

-- PFAS: Reviewing Analytical Methods Data for Environmental Samples (Technical Brief)
+- Reviewing PFAS Analytical Methods Data for Environmental Samples (Technical Brief pdf)

 - Data Review and Validation Guidelines for PFAS Analyzed Using EPA Method 537